The transport system

 - maintain freight access to the Port of Tauranga

-Alongside the long-term planning work for the transport network, Tauranga City Council and Waka Kotahi have identified a package of initial improvements to enable the first stages of housing development within Tauriko West, support continued industrial development of Tauriko Business Estate, and improve safety at the existing SH29/Belk Road and SH29/Cambridge Road intersections.
+Alongside the long-term planning work for the transport network, Tauranga City Council and Waka Kotahi have identified initial improvements to enable the first stages of housing development within Tauriko West, support continued industrial development of Tauriko Business Estate, and improve safety at the existing SH29/Belk Road and SH29/Cambridge Road intersections.

 - A new roundabout at SH29/Redwood Lane (which will connect to the Tauriko Business Estate and provide access to the southern part of Tauriko West).